-- Symptoms are usually mild and include common cold symptoms and possibly diarrhea, pink eye, or fever.
+- Symptoms are usually mild and include cough, sore throat, pink eye, or fever.

-- Rare consequences of infection include brain inflammation, severe pneumonia, and death.
+- Consequences of infection rarely occur but can include brain inflammation, severe pneumonia, and death.

-- Prevention includes good respiratory hygiene (cough and sneeze etiquette) and frequent, thorough handwashing, especially after using the bathroom or changing diapers.
+- Prevention includes observing good respiratory hygiene (cough and sneeze etiquette) and hand hygiene (frequent, thorough handwashing).

 - Adenovirus vaccine (live) is routinely given to military recruits as 1 dose during initial training but is not approved for routine use or for travel.

-- Vaccine side effects are usually mild and include cold symptoms, headache, and gastrointestinal symptoms.
+- Vaccine side effects are usually mild and include nasal congestion, cough, headache, abdominal pain, vomiting, and diarrhea.

 - Duration of vaccine protection is unknown; no booster dose is recommended.

-Symptoms are usually mild, most commonly appearing 2 to 14 days following exposure, and include common cold symptoms (e.g., runny nose, nasal congestion, sore throat, and cough).
-Some adenoviruses can also cause diarrhea, pink eye, fever, or bladder infection.
+Symptoms most commonly appear 2 to 14 days following exposure and include runny nose, nasal congestion, sore throat, cough, fever, or diarrhea, usually lasting 3 to 5 days.

 Consequences of Infection